kale-stew/all-talks/README.md

 # Conference Talks and Other Presentations

-#### by Kylie Stewart
+#### by Kylie Czajkowski

-In the spirit of consolidating the many demo projects, slides, and abstracts I have scattered on my laptop, I've put together this repo to create a one-stop shop for my presentations, including relevant demos, slide decks, and other resources.
+This is a consolidated source of the many demo projects, slides, abstracts, and other resources I have spun up since I started giving presentations in 2018.

-There is a hosted blog if you would like a better (see: prettier, more fluid, human-readable) navigation experience at [kylieis.online/talks](https://www.kylieis.online/talks).
+If you would like a different navigation experience, there is a hosted blog version of this content at [kylieis.online/talks](https://www.kylieis.online/talks).

 _Inspired by [Jason Lengstorf](https://lengstorf.com/)'s own [`presentations` repo](https://github.com/jlengstorf/presentations/)._